Richard T. Garofalo

 (973) 509-7500 (Ext.
 2277)

-Since becoming an attorney in 1985, Mr. Garofalo has focused his practice on litigation, particularly in construction litigation, family law, mediation, collaborative law, commercial litigation, and employment law.
+Since becoming an attorney in 1985, Mr. Garofalo has focused his practice on litigation, particularly in construction litigation, family law, mediation, collaborative law, commercial litigation, employment law, and real estate.

 Mr. Garofalo’s direct approach ensures that his clients fully understand all legal issues so that informed and intelligent decisions can be made.
 Mr. Garofalo recognizes that his clients expect and must receive direct answers to their questions, that direct communication between the attorney and the client is a must, and that a client’s ability to reach Mr. Garofalo, even during non-business hours, is important.
 Mr. Garofalo and his firm are always fully prepared to handle a client’s legal needs and to provide a result-oriented approach, from the inception of a matter to its conclusion.